 One of Tasmania’s great walks, the Hogarth Falls track starts from inside Peoples Park, a short walk from town.
 The easy 1.2km walk (one way) with a mixture of boardwalk and gravel underfoot is one of the best free things to do in Strahan.
 The walk through the cool temperate rainforest is beautiful, with towering gums, trees, and large hanging ferns lining the path.
 As you inch closer to Hogarth Falls, you will follow flowing water and some of themost tea-stained rivers you will encounter on the west coast.
 The stairs at the end of the track offer you a perspective from the falls base as it cascades over the rocks.
 Later in the day, as the sun is low in the sky, the light filters through the trees casting a magical glow over the falls.

 Bushman’s is rated as the best restaurant in Strahan, serving hearty dishes in a relaxed and comfortable ambiance.
 The perfect place for dinner on a cold night with the enclosed wood fire burning inside the federation-style building.

 Banjo’s Bakery is a great place to refuel with a snack and lunch or start the day with a wholesome breakfast.
 Dine-in or grab a takeaway and continue exploring.

 Weather Averages by Season

-Strahan village is a popular choice for accommodation, offering a range of options giving visitors convenient access to the main activities, sights, and restaurants in town.
-The other alternative (which we chose) offering many unique properties around Strahan is an Airbnb.
+Strahan Village is a popular choice for accommodation, offering a range of options giving visitors convenient access to the main activities, sights, and restaurants in town.

 Due to the windy nature of the roads, I would suggest a halfway stop in-between each place.